llcawc/winter-starter/readme.md

 # Starter Template WINSTART

-*Revision 1.0.0 from 24.08.2021*
+*Revision 1.1.0 from 11.09.2021*

 >WinterCMS Starter Template by pasmurno<br>
 Based on WinterCMS.
 SASS/SCSS.
+PostCSS.
 Gulp.
 Webpack and module JS.
 Bootstrap.
 Bootstrap-Icons.<br>
 [Winter](https://wintercms.com) is a Content Management System (CMS) and web platform whose sole purpose is to make your development workflow simple again.

 ---